swarendt/NaturalLanguageProcessing/README.md

 /FirstPredictor - R files that used to implement and fine tune my prediction algorithm.

 /ShinyPredictor - An implementation of my prediction algorithm into a user interface.
 This is part 1 of the final project requirements.
+The hosted version of the application can be found here: https://scottarendt.shinyapps.io/ShinyPredictor/

 /PredictionPresentation - A 5 slide presentation of my algorithm and application.
 This is the second part of the final project requirements.
+The hosted version of the presentation is located here: http://rpubs.com/sarendt/predictionpresentation

 ### Conclusions